2017–18 UConn Huskies women's basketball team: Texas

 UConn found itself in unusual territory—down by double digits in the first quarter.
-The Longhorns opened up with an 8–2 run to start the game, and expanded the lead to 10 points with the score 22–12.
-The Huskies responded, but were still down by three points at the end of the first quarter, the first time they had not held the lead at the end of the first quarter the season.
-Texas was still leading as the half wound down but Dangerfield stole the ball leading to a Collier basket to give UConn a one-point lead to 39–38.
+The Longhorns opened up with an 8–2 run to start the game, and expanded the lead to 10 points with a score of 22–12.
+The Huskies responded, but were still down by three points at the end of the first quarter, the first time in the season they had not held the lead at the end of the first quarter.
+Texas was still leading as the half wound down, but Dangerfield stole the ball, leading to a Collier basket to give UConn a one-point lead to 39–38.
 Free throws were critical for the Huskies, who hit their first 15 attempts from the charity stripe.
-However, Samuelson, usually a very solid free-throw shooter, had taken an inadvertent elbow to the eye earlier in the game, and missed two consecutive shots at the line in the final minute with UConn only leading by three points.
+However, Samuelson, usually a very solid free-throw shooter, had taken an inadvertent elbow to the eye earlier in the game, and missed two consecutive shots at the line in the final minute, with UConn only leading by three points.
 Dangerfield hit two free throws with eight seconds left in the game to seal the 75–71 victory over ninth-ranked Texas.

 Tulsa

 UConn hosted Tulsa at home.
-Although the Huskies were up by 15 points at the end of the first quarter, and had finished the quarter on a 16–0 run, coach Auriemma was so dissatisfied with the play of the team he replaced all the starters with five bench players to start the second quarter.
-Each team would score 16 points in the second quarter, the first time in 21 quarters against AAC opponents that UConn fails outscore the opposition.
-The starters returned at the beginning of the third quarter but were able to outscore Tulsa only by two points in that period.
+Although the Huskies were up by 15 points at the end of the first quarter, and had finished the quarter on a 16–0 run, coach Auriemma was so dissatisfied with the play of the team that he replaced all the starters with five bench players to start the second quarter.
+Each team scored 16 points in the second quarter, the first time in 21 quarters against AAC opponents that UConn failed to outscore the opposition.
+The starters returned at the beginning of the third quarter, but were able to outscore Tulsa only by two points in that period.
 Tulsa cut the lead to 10 points with just over five minutes left.
 Although UConn finished the game with a run to win 78–60, Auriemma described the team effort as "the most disgraceful he's seen in the 32 years he has been coaching Connecticut".